A second order primal-dual method for nonsmooth convex composite optimization: Connections and discussion

 MM implements gradient ascent on the dual of~\eqref{pr.str} by collapsing $\cL_\mu(x,z;y)$ computationally onto $\cal X \cap \cal Z$.
 The joint $(x,z)$-minimization step in~\eqref{eq.MM} evaluates the Lagrange dual at discrete iterates $y^k$ by finding the corresponding $(x,z)$-pair on $\cal X \cap \cal Z$; i.e., the iterate $(x^{k+1},z^{k+1};y^k)$ generated by~\eqref{eq.MM} lies on the manifold $\cal X \cap \cal Z$.
 Note that, in this form, joint $(x,z)$-minimization is a challenging nondifferentiable optimization problem.

 ADMM avoids this challenge by collapsing $\cL_\mu(x,z;y)$ onto $\cal X$ and $\cal Z$ separately.
 While the underlying $x$- and $z$-minimization subproblems in ADMM are relatively simple, the iterate $(x^{k+1},z^{k+1}; y^k)$ generated by~\eqref{eq.ADMM} does not typically lie on the $\cal X \cap \cal Z$ manifold.
-Thus ADMM does not represent gradient ascent on the dual of~\eqref{pr.str}, causing looser theoretical guarantees and often worse practical performance.
+Thus ADMM does not represent gradient ascent on the dual of~\eqref{pr.str}, causing looser theoretical guarantees and often worse practical performance. \tcbl{Although second order methods may be employed within ADMM (e.g., in \eqref{eq.ADMM} to solve the {\em inner\/} $x$-minimization problem), ADMM is still a first order algorithm as the outer iteration consists of gradient updates to the dual variable.}

 By collapsing the augmented Lagrangian onto $\cal Z$, the proximal augmented Lagrangian~\eqref{eq.alprox} allows us to express the $(x,z)$-minimization step in MM as a tractable continuously differentiable problem~(cf.\ Theorem~\ref{thm.diff}).
 This avoids challenges associated with ADMM and it does not increase computational complexity in the $x$-minimization step in~\eqref{eq.MM} relative to ADMM when using first order methods.
 We finally note that unlike the Rockafellar's {\em proximal method of multipliers\/}~\cite{roc76} which applies the proximal point algorithm to the primal-dual optimality conditions, our framework {\em reformulates\/} the {\em standard method of multipliers\/} and develops second order algorithm to solve nonsmooth composite optimization problems.